GaspardQin/ComicBookReader/README.md

 - Use a special slight method to transform cv::Mat to QImage, the ref is here https://github.com/dbzhang800/QtOpenCV
   Attention: the transfomed QImage uses the memory shared with the orignal cv::Mat, so make sure the orignal cv::Mat cannot be deleted.(Both QImage and cv::Mat inside use a pointer to save the data in a new bloc of memory, which is shared in this quick transformation.)
 - After having finished the UI part, the project is re-managed by Visual Studio, which is much more fast and easy to debug.
 The new VS project is in the Qt folder.
+- Use original cv::Mat format to cache the images instead of QImage, this can solve the problem of management of memory.
+(If QImage is cached, the cv::Mat cannot be freed to keep the data of QImage, but when QImage is automatically freed by cache, cv::Mat cannot be freed automatically).

 ## TO DO (in priori order)
 - ~~make the picture load asynchronouslly.~~ Done